Accelerating Reduction and Scan Using Tensor Core Units: Tensor Cores Units (TCUs)

 \subsection{GEMM Evaluation}

-We evaluate the GEMM performance using Tensor Cores on a Tesla V100 PCI-E GPU with CUDA $9.2.88$ through cuBLAS, CUTLASS (version $0.1.1$), and hand written kernels using the WMMA API.
-The results are shown in Figure~\ref{fig:gemm}.
+To show the \mpu performance, we evaluate GEMM using Tensor Cores on an NVIDIA Tesla V100 PCI-E GPU with CUDA $9.2.88$ through cuBLAS, CUTLASS (version $0.1.1$), and hand written kernels using the WMMA API (Figure~\ref{fig:gemm}).

 For half precision GEMM (HGEMM), shown in Figure~\ref{fig:gemm_16_16}, cuBLAS HGEMM with Tensor Cores achieves a maximum performance of $96.3$ TFLOPS --- approximately $85\%$ the peak performance --- and over $3.4 \times$ that of cuBLAS without the use of \mpus.
-For mixed precision GEMM (MGEMM), shown in Figure~\ref{fig:gemm_16_32}, we achieved maximum performance of $85.8$ TFLOPS on NVIDIA \mpus using cuBLAS, approximately $76\%$ the peak performance, and is about $6.2\times$ the performance of cuBLAS without Tensor Cores (the degradation of performance compared to HGEMM is due to output bytes count being twice as large).
-CUTLAS MGEMM is more performant that it's HGEMM, we suspect this is due to optimizations for mixed precision that are absent for half-precision.
+For mixed precision GEMM (MGEMM), shown in Figure~\ref{fig:gemm_16_32}, a maximum performance of $85.8$ TFLOPS is achieved on NVIDIA \mpus using cuBLAS, approximately $76\%$ the peak performance, for a $6.2\times$ speedup over cuBLAS without Tensor Cores (the degradation of performance compared to HGEMM is due to output bytes count being twice as large).
+CUTLAS MGEMM is more performant than HGEMM, this is due to compiler and hardware optimizations for mixed precision that are absent from half precision~\cite{Raihan}.